Menged-mate/MengedMate/README.md

    - `EMAIL_HOST_PASSWORD`: Your Gmail app password
 7. Deploy the services

+### How the Combined Deployment Works

+The combined deployment approach:

+1. Builds the React frontend during the deployment process
+2. Copies the built frontend files to Django's static directory
+3. Configures Django to serve the React app from its static files
+4. Uses relative API URLs in the frontend to communicate with the backend
+5. Avoids CORS issues since everything is served from the same domain

 ### Manual Deployment

 If you prefer to set up the services manually:

-#### Backend (Django API)
+#### Combined Service

 1. Create a new Web Service on Render
 2. Connect your GitHub repository
-3. Set the build command to `./build.sh`
+3. Set the build command to `./build_combined.sh`
 4. Set the start command to `gunicorn mengedmate.wsgi:application`
 5. Add the required environment variables:
    - `SECRET_KEY`: A secure random string
    - `DEBUG`: Set to 'False' for production
-   - `ALLOWED_HOSTS`: Add your Render domains (e.g., `.onrender.com`)
+   - `ALLOWED_HOSTS`: Add your Render domains (e.g., `mengedmate.onrender.com,.onrender.com`)
    - `DATABASE_URL`: Your PostgreSQL connection string
-   - `CORS_ALLOWED_ORIGINS`: Your frontend URL (e.g., `https://mengedmate-web.onrender.com`)
-   - `FRONTEND_URL`: Your frontend URL (e.g., `https://mengedmate-web.onrender.com`)
+   - `FRONTEND_URL`: Your application URL (e.g., `https://mengedmate.onrender.com`)
    - `EMAIL_HOST_USER`: Your Gmail address
    - `EMAIL_HOST_PASSWORD`: Your Gmail app password
 6. Deploy the service

-#### Frontend (React Web App)

-1. Create a new Static Site on Render
-2. Connect your GitHub repository
-3. Set the build command to `cd frontend && npm install && npm run build`
-4. Set the publish directory to `frontend/build`
-5. Add the environment variables:
-   - `REACT_APP_API_URL`: Your backend URL (e.g., `https://mengedmate-api.onrender.com`)
-6. Add a redirect rule:
-   - Source: `/*`
-   - Destination: `/index.html`
-7. Deploy the service

 #### Database (PostgreSQL)

 1. Create a new PostgreSQL database on Render
-2. Note the connection details to use in your backend service
+2. Note the connection details to use in your service

 ### Troubleshooting

-If you encounter a 400 Bad Request error:
+If you encounter issues with the deployment:

-1. Check the CORS settings in the backend
+1. Check the build logs for any errors during the frontend build or backend setup
-2. Verify that the frontend is using the correct API URL
+2. Verify that the static files are being served correctly
 3. Check the browser console for specific error messages
-4. Ensure that the backend is properly configured to accept requests from the frontend domain
+4. Ensure that the Django settings are correctly configured to serve the React app

 ## Environment Variables